ibeuler/CMS_HEP_ANALYSIS_TUTORIAL/README.md

 ## Exercises

 Each branch corresponds to a specific exercise, such as:
-- Muon multiplicity and invariant mass analysis
+- Muon multiplicity and invariant mass analysis (exercise 1)
-- Electron selection
+- Properties of top quark events (exercise 2)
-- Jet counting and b-tagging
+- Cross-section of top quark productiong (exercise 3)
-- ...and more
+- Top quark mass reconstruction (exercise 4)

 Follow the instructions in each branch to complete the exercise and learn the relevant analysis techniques.